Hi, I'm Abi Reader and I'm a 3rd generation dairy farmer in Glamorganshire, South Wales.

-I didn’t always know I would be a dairy farmer but I think it was probably something in me from the start!
-As a child I would spend hours sat perfectly still in a pen with cows and calves just watching how they behave.
-Cows are such expressive animals, everything is written in their eyes; happiness, mischief, sometimes sadness if they don’t feel well.
+I didn’t always know I would be a dairy farmer

+But I think it was probably something in me from the start!
+As a child, I would spend hours sat perfectly still in a pen with cows and calves, just watching how they behave.
+Cows are such expressive animals, everything is written in their eyes – you can tell when they're happy or when they're feeling mischievous.

-With every calf born I think about their mother and their grandmother.
-I imagine how they will turn out as adult cows and how we shall work together as a team to produce milk for the future.
+With every calf that's born, I think about their mother and their grandmother.
+I imagine how they will turn out as adult cows and how we shall work together to produce milk for the future.

-Welfare is high priority for us, we are a closed herd so we do not buy in any animals (other than Jock) for fear of bringing in any potential disease.
+We are a closed herd, so we do not buy in any animals (other than Jock) for fear of bringing in any potential disease.
 I work very closely with my vet , nutritionist and foot trimmer to keep my cows happy and healthy.